Skip to main content

 Research participant

-As a result, families and providers struggled to find information, complete tasks, and access services efficiently — creating friction for the very audiences OEC was designed to support.
+The experience was desktop-only, shutting out the many families and providers who relied on mobile devices.
+Users consistently reported frustration trying to find information, complete tasks, and access services — creating friction for the very audiences OEC was designed to support.
+The agency needed a redesign grounded in real user needs, not just a visual refresh.

 The solution